List of Law & Order: Criminal Intent characters: Robert Goren

 Robert Goren is a quirky, extraordinarily intelligent investigator and criminal profiler, known for his instinct and insight.
 Often, Goren's intuition, rather than solid evidence, turns out to be the case-breaker.
 Each episode, Goren typically employs his knowledge of an unusually wide range of topics, from theoretical physics, chemistry, and literature to history, psychology, and multiple foreign languages.
-Goren once served in the Army's Criminal Investigation Division, stationed in Germany and South Korea, and worked in the NYPD's Narcotics Division before transferring to Major Case (in the first-season episode "The Insider", it is revealed that he worked on three undercover operations resulting in 27 arrests and convictions).
+Goren once served in the Army Criminal Investigation Division, stationed in Germany and South Korea, and worked in the NYPD's Narcotics Division before transferring to Major Case (in the first-season episode "The Insider", it is revealed that he worked on three undercover operations resulting in 27 arrests and convictions).

 The Robert Goren character is very reminiscent of Sherlock Holmes; he notices tiny-yet-important details ignored by others, and possesses broad, almost encyclopedic knowledge.
 Frequently, Goren obtains crucial information and confessions by psychologically manipulating and provoking suspects and their associates.
 Mental illness seems to run in Goren's family: his mother suffered from schizophrenia and his biological father was a serial killer.
 During the series, Goren's history, coupled with his unorthodox style, became a source of trouble within the NYPD, spawning rumors and accusations that he was mentally unstable.
 In particular, this view was held by the Chief of Detectives, who suspended him for six months without pay after he embarked on an unauthorized undercover infiltration of a prison's mental ward.
 In the season 7 finale, he lost his brother Frank (Tony Goldwyn) to his archnemesis Nicole Wallace.
 In the course of the investigation, he realized that his mentor, Dr. Declan Gage, had orchestrated the deaths of his brother and Wallace.
 During season eight, he begins to recover after the events of season 7.
 In "Loyalty", Goren and Eames are pulled off a pair of homicides by Ross, who informs them that the FBI has taken an interest in the case.
 Ross is later murdered as well, their prime suspect is taken into custody by the FBI, provoking Goren into a physical altercation that leads to his suspension.
 He continues to investigate on his own and eventually learns of a plan by the FBI to allow GPS-tagged weapons to be distributed to terrorist camps in Somalia, so that the camps could be easily targeted and wiped out.
 He is then fired by Eames, who had recently been offered a promotion to captain of the Major Case Squad; she subsequently quits instead.